-The temporary interventions could reinvigorate and reimagine the nation’s high street for new patterns of use, safely welcoming people back to the district post-lockdown, with an atmosphere of celebration.
+The temporary interventions will reinvigorate and reimagine the nation’s high street for new patterns of use, safely welcoming people back to the district post-lockdown, with an atmosphere of celebration.

 Increased footway space on Oxford Street to enable safe, distanced access to the district is part of our plans.
 The proposals include complementary streetscape changes designed to improve the look and feel of the area, and create enlivenment and atmosphere; additional greening and seating.
 Space to play is also planned, to surprise and delight people returning to district.
 These proposed and temporary interventions are designed to be exciting and imaginative, building anticipation for future stages of the project.